Tipperary Senior Hurling Championship: Sponsorship

 For four years between 2013 and 2016, the championship was sponsored by Clean Ireland Recycling.
 In August 2016, the Tipperary County Board announced that they had signed a three-year sponsorship deal with Tipperary Water.
-The company has since sponsored all of Tipperary's adult county championships.
+Since 2019 FBD is the official sponsor of the championship.

 Qualification for subsequent competitions

 The Tipperary Senior Hurling Championship winners qualify for the subsequent Munster Senior Club Hurling Championship.
 This place is reserved for club teams only as divisional and amalgamated teams are not allowed in the provincial championship.